jagrider/Tumblr/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] Auto-layout support for iPhone 6 and newer.
+- [x] User can pull to refresh for new images.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Having a detail screen for each image upon tapping it in the list
+2. Adding the ability to go to the profile of image posters

 ## Video Walkthrough